redricasa/RPS-Multiplayer/README.md

 >Styling and theme are completely up to you.
 Get Creative!

 ##PSUDOCODE:
-* code a basic outline without bootstrap- I can add bootstrap at a later time, the most important part is that the code works!
+>code a basic outline without bootstrap- I can add bootstrap at a later time, the most important part is that the code works!
+* imported the code from Week 7 activity 17 and modified it to match the needed elements of the train scheduler(found in the images folder)
+*
 ##LINK TO DEPLOYED PROGRAM: [here](https://redricasa.github.io/Train-Scheduler_FSB/)